-While X-rays show irregularities, they are not comprehensive in what they can display.
-Muscles, ligaments, and joint tissue do not show up very well on an X-ray scan.
-However, using an X-ray as a primary diagnostic tool is recommended for patients complaining about pain.
-The doctor will first quickly rule out a tumor or fracture.
-If the X-ray is inconclusive, the doctor may order further tests involving a CT scan, endoscopy, or MRI, which all take longer than an X-ray does and are much more involved.
+X-rays can show irregularities; however, they are not shown in their display— muscles, ligaments, and joint tissue doesn’t appear very well on an X-ray scan.
+Still, an X-ray is the primary diagnostic tool recommended for our patients in pain.

+At Hillcroft Physicians P.A., our doctors use an in-house X-ray to diagnose patients effectively.
+First, we quickly test for a tumor or fracture.
+If your X-ray is inconclusive, our physicians may order further tests involving a CT scan, endoscopy, or MRI, which all take longer than an X-ray and are much more involved.

 Health Tips & Info

 Exposure to X-rays slightly increases the risk of cancer, but there is a meager chance.
 X-rays have a low dosage of radiation, which means x-rays cannot cause immediate health problems.